Euljiro

 Euljiro is an avenue in Seoul named after Ŭlchi Mundŏk, the general who saved Korea from the invading Sui dynasty of China.
 During the period of Japanese rule, the street was known as Kogane-Cho.

 Euljiro starts at 97-3 Sogong-dong, Jung-gu, Seoul, and reaches 224-2, Sindang-dong, Jung-gu, and is the name of Beopjeong-dong.

 Industry

 Printing alley

 During the Joseon dynasty there was a public type foundry Jujaso in area that is now known as Chungmuro.
-In 1883 Park Mun-guk, Koreas first modern printing house was built to what is now Euljiro 2-ga.
+In 1883 Park Mun-guk, Korea’s first modern printing house was built to what is now Euljiro 2-ga.
 In the following year Gwanginsa, the first private printing company was founded.
 Today the long and narrow alley leading from Chungmuro to Euljiro became a printing alley where various printing business concentrated.
-Out of 18,523 printing-related businesses nationwade, 5,492 are located in Jung District, Seoul which is 29.6% of the nationwide total.
+Out of 18,523 printing-related businesses nationwaie, 5,492 are located in Jung District, Seoul which is 29.6% of the nationwide total.
 More than a quarter of the nations printing businesses are concentrated in this district.